“We

 we are saved by grace.
 But just what is ‘grace’?
 The Oxford

-American Dictionary defines grace as: God’s loving mercy toward mankind.
+American Dictionary defines grace as: God’s loving

-kindness, blessing, and compassion.
+include: mercy, favor, kindness, blessing, and

 And